dnguyen800/dnguyen800.github.io/_posts/2019-04-14-motion-sensor.md

        </figcaption>
        </figure>

 <p>I can vouch that the range is really good, around 35 to 40 feet.
 I use these sensors in the living room and dining room and it always detects motion as expected, whether in light or darkness.
 The response is not instant—I experience about a 1-2 second lag from detecting motion to turning on the light.
-If you’re running around the house in the dark, you will definitely beat the lights. </p>
+If you’re running around the house in the dark, you will definitely outrun the light automations.</p>

+<p>This sensor works best on a level surface and can't be angled up or downwards easily, making it unsuitable for stairways.
+Motion detection below the sensor's field of view is also limited, so it's best to place the sensor at a height above the waist.
+I think it is best used to detect presence in medium-size rooms, when placed on a shelf, side table or TV stand.</p>

 <h4>Installation and Smart Home Integration</h4>
 <p>Pairing in SmartThings is easy, but Home Assistant is a little more difficult as it creates five entities (though only one is useful) and spits out number values instead of an on/off value.
 I ended up creating a template sensor to simplify automations.</p>